 Shades of Lavender Farm

-The Shades of Lavender Farm, located outside of Kalamazoo in Mattawan, allows visitors to explore its lavender field of 1,800 lavender plants in 11 varieties.
-The new owners, who purchased the farm from its original owner in 2021, are also adding forest mushrooms, butterfly gardens, sunflowers, and dried botanicals.
+Shades of Lavender Farm, located outside of Kalamazoo in Mattawan, allows visitors to explore its lavender field of 1,800 lavender plants in 11 varieties.

-The farm also has a gift shop where you’ll find hand-crafted products, including tea, essential oils, candles, and bath products.
+Shades of Lavender Farm also has a gift shop where you’ll find hand-crafted products, including hand-blended tea, lavender essential oils made at the farm, candles, and lavender bath products.

 Location: 47222 24th Street, Mattawan, MI 49071